DremOSDeveloperTeam/DremOS/README.md

 # DremOS

 DremOS is a fast and lightweight OS.
 It originally started on SUSEStudio which since has shut down, so since 0.5.0 it is based on Ubuntu.
+DremOS is possibly the greatest Ubuntu-based OS because it has everything you need and is possibly better then the past DremOS.
+We have continued our work using a program named Ubuntu Builder because ExpressBuild wasn't a new SUSEStudio at all.
+It simply allowed you to build appliances but did not allow you to edit them to the extent SUSEStudio did.

 # Downloads